waynegramlich/Fab/docs/FabGeometries.md

 ## <a name="fabgeometries--fab-arc"></a>6 Class Fab_Arc:

-An internal representation an arc geometry.
+A private representation an arc geometry projected onto plane.
 Attributes:
+* *Plane* (Vector): The plane the arc is projected onto..
 * *Apex* (Vector): The fillet apex point (i.e. corner.)
 * *Radius* (float): The arc radius in millimeters.
 * *Center* (Vector): The arc center point.